Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

        -  `video_displayformat_t`_ ``format``

-       -  Selects the video format to be used.
+       -  Selects the woke video format to be used.

 Description
 ~~~~~~~~~~~